Frequently Asked Questions¶

 Can I test locally before submitting?¶

-- Test your policy logic with mock observations
+You can also test your policy logic with mock observations before submitting.

 Technical¶